On Books, Reading, & Fandom

 And, as of 2009, only a mere dozen more years down the track, I find myself forced to re-evaluate this matter yet again.
 Had McKinley done it again?
 Already?

-No, upon consideration, I do not think that what we now been given is another retelling of this story in the voice of the crone.
+No, upon consideration, I do not think that what we have now been given is another retelling of this story in the voice of the crone.
 But she does certainly seem to have retold the story.

 Of course I may be wrong about the crone.
 And if so, then the crone’s telling is probably not going to be the last one, either.
 But this particular example isn’t an overt retelling by any means, and just about everything about the setting has changed.
 Nor does this version of the story seem to be any part of a dialogue with the work of Mercedes Lackey.
 Instead, if anything, it seems to be bringing us back around full circle to echoing Diana Wynne Jones’s ‘FIRE & HEMLOCK’.